gobblegoob/CSRCreator/README.md

 5. A directory is created for each server.
 Each directory contains a key file and a CSR.
 6. Have your CA sign your CSRs and place the signed certificate in its corresponding directory
 7. Run certmanager.py and select option <b>4</b> to create your pfx files
-8. Import your pfx files
+8. Import your pfx files - Default passphrase is password123

 Modify the included xlsx file SNA Certificate Checklist.xlsx.
 Fill out column A with your hostnames and column B with your IP addresses.
 This will populate the certificate CN and SAN Fields.